-- Industry (except within the Omokoroa Light Industrial Zone) (a) - (b) Storage, warehousing, coolstores and packhouses. - (c) Retailing which is accessory and secondary to (a) and (b) above and which has: - Rangiuru Business Park a maximum of 250m2 indoor/outdoor retail or a maximum of 25% of the gross floor area of the primary activity whichever is the lesser. - All other areas a maximum floor area of 100m2; - (d) Building and construction wholesalers and retailers. - (e) Commercial Services. - (f) Takeaway food outlets with a maximum floor area of 100m2 (excluding Te Puna Business Park). - (q) Service stations and garages (excluding the Te Puna Business Park). - (h) Medical or scientific facilities. - (i) Veterinary rooms and pet crematoriums. - (j) Activities on reserves as provided for in the Reserves Act 1977. - (k) Police stations, fire stations and St Johns Ambulance stations. - (I) Depots (except transport and contractors depots within the Omokoroa Light Industrial Zone). - (m) Vehicle, machinery and automotive parts sales (excluding Te Puna Business Park).
+- (a) Industry (except within the Omokoroa Light Industrial Zone); - (b) Storage, warehousing, coolstores and packhouses; - (c) Retailing which is accessory and secondary to (a) and (b) above and which has: - (i) Rangiuru Business Park a maximum of 250m2 indoor/outdoor, retail or a maximum of 25% of the gross floor area of the primary activity whichever is the lesser; - (ii) All other areas a maximum floor area of 100m2. - (d) Building and Construction Wholesalers and Retailers; - (e) Commercial Services; - (f) Takeaway Food Outlets with a maximum floor area of 100m2 (excluding Te Puna Business Park); - (g) Service stations and garages (excluding the Te Puna Business Park); - (h) Medical or scientific facilities; - (i) Veterinary rooms and pet crematoriums; - (j) Activities on reserves as provided for in the Reserves Act 1977; - (k) Police stations, fire stations and St Johns Ambulance stations; - (l) Depots (except transport and contractors depots within the Omokoroa Light Industrial Zone); - (m) Vehicle, machinery and automotive parts sales (excluding Te Puna Business Park); - (n) Works and network utilities as provided for in Section 10; - (o) Commercial sexual services; - (p) Offices and buildings accessory to the foregoing on the same site;

-- (n) Works and network utilities as provided for in Section 10. - (o) Offices and buildings accessory to the foregoing on the same site. - (p) Commercial sexual services. - (q) Earthworks - (r) Green waste and waste recycling facilities where these occur within buildings (ie. are enclosed).
+(q) Green waste and waste recycling facilities where these occur within buildings (i.e. are enclosed).